aws-samples/calc-s3-etag/README.md

 This can then be utilized with this script to calculate the summary etag for comparrison with the online object.

+NOTE: This will not work on objects placed in encrypted buckets

 Future enhancements that anyone can contribute to this repo are:
 - performance improvements
 - use of getopts to allow for expanded functionality